google/eng-practices/review/index.md

 ## What Do Code Reviewers Look For? {#look_for}

-Code reviews should look at:
+Code reviewers should look at:

 -   **Design**: Is the code well-designed and appropriate for your system?
 -   **Functionality**: Does the code behave as the author likely intended?
 Is